Skip to main content

 4. Designing the Future State

-5. Analysing Enterprise Architecture Gaps
+5. Analyzing Enterprise Architecture Gaps

 6. Developing the Roadmap to Achieve the Objectives